Wolfson Fabric Repair Grants

 From 2020 grants made by the Wolfson Foundation to churches will be awarded by the National Churches Trust.
 Grants will be awarded towards essential fabric repairs at churches in England, Northern Ireland, Scotland and Wales.

 These grants are usually up to £10,000 and are offered in partnership with the Wolfson Foundation.
 Historic places of worship can apply for a Wolfson grant via the National Churches Trust’s Gateway and Cornerstone grant programmes (depending on the size of the project).
-In 2020 there will be two deadline and decision dates.

 The Wolfson Foundation grants can be allocated to fabric repairs at church buildings of all Christian denominations.
 They must be of heritage significance and listed Grade I or II* in England and Wales, Grade A or B+ listed in Northern Ireland, and Grade A or B listed in Scotland.